 Common Pitfalls Illusionists Must Avoid

 To this effect, the overall impression of the performance shapes up on the basis of how each of the acts is conducted.
-For a magician, this underlines the importance of exercising caution while picking illusions to build up the show as a wrong choice could easily stand out like a sore thumb and spoil the evening for all concerned.
+For a magician, this underlines the importance of exercising caution while picking illusions to build up the show as the wrong choice could easily stand out like a sore thumb and spoil the evening for all concerned.
 We must look at the pitfalls illusionist must avoid.

-Just like the scenario wherein presence of cooks in more numbers than required causes the broth ending up as a total mess, crowding too many illusions into one particular evening of magic show can only lead to confusion all around.
+Just like the situation wherein the presence of too many cooks causes the broth ending up inedible, crowding too many illusions into one particular magic show can only lead to disaster.

 Cognizance of these pitfalls is imperative for all magicians so that they could be effectively avoided in pursuit of a glorious career.